Tightrope (Stephanie McIntosh album): Chart performance and singles

-In Australia, the album entered at number four on the ARIA Albums Chart on the issue dated on 18 September 2006 and was the second highest debut for that week.
+In Australia, the album entered at number four on the ARIA Albums Chart on the issue dated on 18 September 2006 and was the second-highest debut for that week.
 Next week it stayed at number four and was certified gold for shipping 35,000 copies.
-The album ended up spending fourteen weeks in the top one hundred, nine of which were in the top fifty, and became the ninety-second highest selling album in 2006.
+The album ended up spending fourteen weeks in the top one hundred, nine of which were in the top fifty, and became the 92nd-highest-selling album in 2006.

 "Mistake" was the album's first single, released on 31 July 2006 in Australia.
 It made it to the top 3 on the ARIA Singles Chart and was certified Gold in Australia for sales of over 35,000.
-It was also her debut single in the UK and Ireland, but did not get into the top 40 in either country.
-The second single, released only in Australia on 21 October 2006, was Tightrope.
-Although it did not do as well on the charts as Mistake, it did get into the top 20, peaking at number 16, and was certified gold.
+It was also her debut single in the UK and Ireland, but it did not get into the top 40 in either country.
+The second single, released only in Australia on 21 October 2006, was "Tightrope".
+Although it did not do as well on the charts as "Mistake", it did get into the top 20, peaking at number 16, and was certified gold.
 "So Do I Say Sorry First?" was released as the album's third Australian single on 3 March 2007.
-It is her weakest single to date there and peaked at number 34.
+It was her weakest-selling single to date there, and it peaked at number 34.
 It was released in the United Kingdom as the second single as a download-only single on 6 August 2007.